History 1301 (Honors)

 The Unit Exams will be roughly 60% multiple-choice/short answer 40% identification The Unit Exams may include several map questions.
 At the beginning of each unit, I will distribute a list of Identification items and Lecture Objectives for that unit.
 These lists will be your study guides for that unit.
 You may also want to consult the common course objectives.
 Recognize that grades are NOT automatically rounded up at the end of the semester.

 RE-TESTING AND MAKE-UP EXAMS: Students who have scored less than 60% on a Unit Exam may wish to re-test.
 The highest grade that a student can earn on a re-test, however, is a 75.
 Students who have a valid reason for missing the regularly scheduled exam at the assigned time may take a make-up exam.
 Students taking a make-up exam are not limited in how high a grade they can earn, but they may not re-test.
 Both make-ups and re-tests will have an essay format and MUST be taken in the Testing Center WITHIN TWO WEEKS after the regularly scheduled exam was returned to the class.
-You should acquaint yourself with Testing Center rules and irequirements.
+Any exam not taken on the scheduled test date will also have an essay format.
+You should acquaint yourself with Testing Center rules and requirements.
 If you need to take a make-up or re-test you should contact me as soon as possible because this is an inflexible deadline and there will be NO EXTENSIONS and NO EXCEPTIONS for this requirement.
 No re-test will be offered for the 3rd exam.

 STUDENTS WITH SPECIAL NEEDS: Each ACC campus offers support services for students with documented physical or psychological disabilities.
-Students must request reasonable accommodations through the Office for Students with Disabilities on the campus where they expect to take the majority of their classes.
+Students must request reasonable accommodations through the Student Accessibility Services Office on the campus where they expect to take the majority of their classes.
 Students are encouraged to do this three weeks before the start of the semester

 ADDITIONAL NOTE: Learning is a skill!
 The more you practice the easier and more enjoyable learning becomes.
 Learn all you can!
 Ask questions!
 Challenge yourself!
 Stay informed!
 My website includes a section on current topics and I encourage you to look through it.
 Each student is strongly encouraged to participate in class.
 In any classroom situation that includes discussion and critical thinking, there are bound to be many differing viewpoints.
 These differences enhance the learning experience and create an atmosphere where students and instructors alike will be encouraged to think and learn.
 On sensitive and volatile topics, students may sometimes disagree not only with each other but also with the instructor.
 It is expected that faculty and students will respect the views of others when expressed in classroom discussions.
 We will, therefore, vigorously defend the principles of free speech and everyone should feel comfortable in expressing his or her beliefs.